 - Make a budget and stick to it

 - Shop around for the cheapest offers and discounts for things like cinemas and days out

 Managing money isn't automatic.
 It's a skill you need to learn.
-The basics are simple, and mastering them will benefit you enormously.
 Taking the time to set good money habits now means you will save more and get fewer nasty surprises.
 You'll also gain your financial freedom faster.

 Reuse, recycle, and repair

 Whenever you buy something second hand you help reduce waste and save the environment.
 There are lots of ways to get things cheap or free.
 You can also:

 - Use an old one - See if you can get what you need for cheap or free from a family member or friend.
 You save something useful from going into landfill, too!